Csaroda and the Hungarian Reformation

 liberation and renewal.
 In a theme that recurs regularly in Hungarian history,

-they saw themselves as being in some ways similar to Israel of the Old Testament.
-In
+they saw themselves as being in some ways similar to Israel

 The Central Figures on the Reformation Wall in Geneva